nakagawa-41/BA_rnaseq_analysis/README.md

 **scripts/03_analysis/kegg_pathview.R**.

-KEGG pathview was used to visualize "hsa00190".
+KEGG pathview was used to visualize "hsa00190" and "hsa04146".

 **scripts/03_analysis/gsea.R**.